-You didn't know your gut could talk to the brain did you ?
-Well, it can, it gives a whole new meaning to the phase, having a "gut feeling" doesn't it. :)
+You didn't know your gut could talk to the brain did you?
+Well, it can.
+It gives a whole new meaning to the phase, having a "gut feeling" doesn't it. :)

 Numerous studies have shown that serotonin exerts a wide range of effects on the intestines, most notably:

-Irritable bowel, affects each person differently
+Irritable bowel, affects each person differently:

-First sign, is abdominal discomfort or pain.
+The first sign is abdominal discomfort or pain.
 The following are also common:

 suggest that 10-20% of the population may suffer from the disease and